kristinka491/Oh-vino/README.md

 ## Setup
 For installation of all third-party libraries just type in console pod install.
-Then open Subs Manager.xcodeproj.
+Then open Oh Vino.xcodeproj.

 ## Project Status